Barnsley Sunflowers

 Creating a lasting, visual statement that reminds Barnsley to see and appreciate every individual for their contributions and talents.

 Sunflowers grow towards the light, just as individuals who have a learning disability thrive when given the right support, recognition and opportunities.
-Through our Barnsley Sunflowers project, we aim to inspire change, one bloom at a time.
+Through our project, we aim to inspire change, one bloom at a time.

 The impact of Barnsley Sunflowers.